tronprotocol/pm/TRON Core Devs Meetings/Meeting 60.md

     For this kind of verification, we'd prefer to use SolidityNode for syncing.
 Based on the v4.8.1 experience, syncing with 8 FullNodes takes around 38 days, while SolidityNode is expected to finish in under 30 days.

-    Since conditional shutdown isn't supported, we currently have to operate it manually, which effectively means using SolidityNode like a FullNode and gives up the fast-sync advantage.
+    Since conditional shutdown isn't supported, we currently have to operate it manually, which effectively means using SolidityNode like a FullNode and giving up the fast-sync advantage.
 So we're filling in this feature.

-    On the implementation side: currently in `manager`, we push the block directly after fetching, but the push flow doesn't include a shutdown check.
-We're moving the push step to a different module so that `process` runs first, which gives the shutdown check a place to live.
+    On the implementation side: currently in `Manager`, we push the block directly after fetching, but the push flow doesn't include a shutdown check.
+We're moving the push step to a different module so it runs through the process step first, which gives the shutdown check a place to live.
 This way, in this specific scenario, the sync flow stays fully aligned with FullNode.

     The code change is fairly small — mainly migrating the check function from `Manager` to `TronNetDelegate`.
-All config items remain reusable, no new ones needed.
+All config items remain reusable, no new ones are needed.

     Also, since SolidityNode only needs one peer to complete a sync, we force `p2pdisable` to `true` in the logic and don't connect to additional peers.
 With these two main changes, conditional shutdown is in place.
 The logic stays fully aligned with FullNode.